 Workers at greatest risk include people ages 65 and older, and those who are overweight or have heart disease or high blood pressure or take medications like beta blockers that reduce sweating and raise heat sensitivity.

-The CDC recommends that workers in hot settings do the following:• Wear light-colored, breathable clothing.
+The CDC recommends that workers in hot settings do the following:

 Check on the elderly

 Special attention to older adults, the physically handicapped and people with chronic physical or mental illness is critical when the air temperature soars.
-Colwell urges relatives, friends or neighbors to check in with such people daily.• Older adults with cognitive issues may be unable to accurately report symptoms over the phone, so twice-a-day visits may be necessary to check for signs of heat exhaustion and assure they are drinking plenty of cool beverages.
+Colwell urges relatives, friends or neighbors to check in with such people daily.

 But if their home is cool, they are best off staying indoors on hot days and avoiding exertion.